-The Jvp Network Against Islamophobia or JvpNAI (pronounced Jay-Nay) is a new JVP project that we hope will provide support and resources for those interested in organizing against Islamophobia and anti-Arab racism and to making the connections between Islamophobia and Israel politics.
+Jewish Network Against Islamophobia or (JNAI) is a new JVP project that we hope will provide support and resources for those interested in organizing against Islamophobia and anti-Arab racism and to making the connections between Islamophobia and Israel politics.

-JvpNAI is facilitating online resource-sharing of FAQs, public letters, press statements, and other materials developed by JvpNAI, individual chapters, and our allies.
+JNAI is facilitating online resource-sharing of FAQs, public letters, press statements, and other materials developed by JNAI, individual chapters, and our allies.

 Video: Jews recommit to Standing Against Islamophobia

 This two-page document responds concisely to six questions that address: (1) the importance of making links between Islamophobia and Israel politics; (2) the development of the view of Israel’s leaders and supporters that Muslims are “the enemy”; (3) financial connections between Islamophobia and adamantly pro-Israel politics; (4) the Israel politics of leading anti-Muslim ideologues; (5) “liberal Islamophobia”; and (6) the notion of “good Muslims” with whom mainstream Jewish groups find it “acceptable” to work.

 The resource list begins with an overview section, “A First Look at Islamophobia & Anti-Arab Racism in the United States.”
 Eleven sections focus on different aspects of Islamophobia and anti-Arab racism, including one on “Islamophobia, Israel, & the ‘War on Terror.’”
 Seven additional sections fall under the heading of “Post-9/11 Anti-Muslim Campaigns.”

 Many of the resources provide links or references to articles, interviews, reports, and books on these topics, as well as to sites that provide other relevant resources